 I refined the thinking and theory behind the practice and wrote a concise set of principles, timing guides, bezier curves, and to-the-millisecond values to serve as a baseline and be applied and expanded on across the platform and hardware.

-I lead motion development and visual exploration for a redesign of “Prisms” (essentially a spatial ‘window’).
+I led motion development and visual exploration for a redesign of “Prisms” (essentially a spatial ‘window’).
 Through this process, I created the 'Anima' system, a new set of forms and functions that dramatically reduced friction and created a more immersive interaction model.

 A radical departure from the maximalist prism designs of the ML1, in which all manipulation came through invoking a contextual menu, I wanted to re-imagine the prism as a directly manipulated minimal container, invisible until called on.